Here’s the fact:

 mighty networks analytics

-• Members – Details active, returning, and contributing members.
+• Members – Shows you who’s active, who keeps coming back, and who’s contributing

 Affiliate program

-Mighty Networks provides an ambassador program to incentivize members to refer others to your community.
+Mighty Networks has what they call an ambassador program to help grow your community.

 Mighty Networks invite feature